 Leaders recognise the need to self-evaluate standards of teaching and learning within the new federation at an early stage.
-However, leaders have not implemented self-evaluation and planning for improvement processes shrewdly enough to improve important elements of provision on pupils' outcomes over time.
+However, leaders have not implemented self-evaluation and planning for improvement processes shrewdly enough to improve important elements of provision and pupils' outcomes over time.
 For example, the outcomes of the self-evaluation process have not identified important weaknesses in the quality of teaching and standards of learning, particularly in the schools' upper years.
 As a result, a minority of pupils, including those with additional learning needs, do not achieve as well as expected for their age and stage of development.

-Many of the recommendations from the previous inspection continue to be important issues for the school, including improving pupils' extended writing skills and that leaders act more strategically to monitor effectively and address weaknesses in standards and provision.
+Many of the recommendations from the previous inspection continue to be important issues for the school, including improving pupils' extended writing skills and challenging more able pupils.
 As a result, leaders have not ensured improvements in provision over time, which has limited pupils' ability to make progress in their skills.

 Leaders ensure that a strong culture of safeguarding exists across the federation.
-Governors take advantage of opportunities to promote healthy eating and drinking, for example by encouraging them to drink water and eat fruit during the day.
+Governors take advantage of opportunities to promote healthy eating and drinking among pupils, for example by encouraging them to drink water and eat fruit during the day.